Manufacturers, importers or suppliers must not supply certain items of plant unless the design of these is registered.

 Who must apply for registration

 A person conducting a business or undertaking (PCBU) who has management or control of an item of plant may apply to WorkSafe Tasmania for registration of the plant’s design using the Registration of Plant Design application form.
+See how WorkSafe grants registration to ensure you will meet the criteria prior to submitting an application.

 You must get two others to complete sections of the form: